scandyna/mdt-cmake-modules/README.md

 include(AddQt5ToCMakePrefixPath)
 ```

-## Find MdtCMakeModules from your project
+## Find MdtCMakeModules with CMake

 In your CMakeLists.txt you can provide a cache variable:
 ```cmake